yashoda11/Pre-Placement-Training-Program/DSA-Assignment/12-Assignment - Linked List/02-Question/readme.md

 **Explanation :**
 - For N = 4 ,x = 0 means then lastNode->next = NULL, then the Linked list does not contains
 any loop.

+**Analysis :**
+- This code includes the createLinkedList function, which takes an array of values and the position x where the tail is connected to create a linked list.
+- It creates a linked list with the provided values and connects the tail to the xth node, creating a loop if x is a valid index.
+- The testCases array contains multiple test cases, each specified as an object with values representing the values of the linked list and x representing the position at which the tail is connected.
+- The code then iterates over the test cases, creates a linked list using the createLinkedList function, and checks for the presence of a loop using the hasLoop function.
+- The linked list values, x, and the result are logged to the console.